What Is SMS Marketing? Everything You Need To Know

 And that’s just scratching the surface of what a text marketing tool can be used for!

 However, most people use text marketing for one of these three reasons:

 Tons of companies use SMS marketing services for SMS advertising.
 They use it to promote offers and coupons to their customers.
-This encourages the customer to make a purchase which increases your sales revenue.
+This encourages the customer to make a purchase which increases your sales revenue and improves retention.